Quibrick/etch-a-sketch/README.md

 ## How it works

-Everytime the page is loaded the user is greeded with a 16x16 grid.
+Everytime the page is loaded the user is greeted with a 16x16 grid.
 The grid is created by the gridMaker function on the spot.
 The function creates the Columns of the CSS-Grid , then creates the boxes with their attributes and then appends the boxes onto the CSS-Grid.
 Next , for each newly created box the function creates the event-listeners needed so the user can paint onto the grid.
 Given the O(n) complexity of the function , I've decided to limit the grid size in the [10,99] range.

 ## Usage